 Cars that learn how to drive themselves by watching other cars

 Self-driving cars are powered by machine learning algorithms that require vast amounts of driving data in order to function safely.
 But if self-driving cars could learn to drive in the same way that babies learn to walk – by watching others around them and trying to mimic certain movements – they would require far less data.
-Hariri Institute Junior Faculty Fellow Eshed Ohn-Bar, an Assistant Professor in Electrical and Computer and Engineering, developed an efficient, safe, and collaborative paradigm for watching and predicting other cars’ actions to train autonomous vehicles.
+Hariri Institute Junior Faculty Fellow Eshed Ohn-Bar, an assistant professor of electrical and computer engineering, developed an efficient, safe, and collaborative paradigm for watching and predicting other cars’ actions to train autonomous vehicles.

 The team’s paradigm for teaching autonomous vehicles how to self-drive could be used in other technologies as well.
 “This machine learning paradigm can be applied to many other systems,” said Ohn-Bar, “Delivery robots or even drones could all learn by watching other AI systems in their environment.”